mtrudel/thousand_island/README.md

 `c:ThousandIsland.Transport.listen/2` function.
 Valid values depend on the transport module specified in `transport_module` and can be found in the documentation for the `ThousandIsland.Transports.TCP` and `ThousandIsland.Transports.SSL` modules.
-* `num_acceptors`: The numbner of acceptor processes to run.
+* `num_acceptors`: The number of acceptor processes to run.
 Defaults to 10.

 ### Connection Draining & Shutdown